 A visit to the northern Spanish coastal city of San Sebastian (Donostia) lands you in a very distinct region of Spain.
 A gastronomically acclaimed city, awash with Old Town architecture from Baroque basilicas to Belle Époque buildings, filled with music, the arts and home of Balenciaga, and the root of some of the oldest traditions and language in Europe from the Basque heritage.

 A city surrounded by sea that once drew in royals and aristocrats for summer holidays, you can factor in beach strolls, surf lessons, and stand-up paddleboarding with the city’s creative pillars that made San Sebastian a European Capital of Culture.
-I viewed the city from the heights of Igueldo mountain, explored the grounds by bike on the city’s 30 km of dedicated biking paths, and made sure to find time to indulge in the strolls and deliciousness of Pintxos bar hopping.
+I viewed the city from the heights of Igueldo mountain, explored the grounds by bike on the city’s 30 km of dedicated biking paths, and made sure to find time to go Pintxos bar-hopping.

-Visit San Sebastian – How to Experience the European Capital of Culture.
+Things to Do in San Sebastian – From Conflict to Capital of Culture.

-The Best Pintxos in San Sebastian, Spain: The Miniature Food Culture.
+The Best Pintxos in San Sebastian – The Miniature Food Culture.

 Madrid to Girona